Romanian Deadlift vs. Stiff-Legged Deadlift

-The number of exercises and general training philosophies in this ongoing Vs series is really starting to add up.
+The number of exercises and general training philosophies in this ongoing ‘VS’ series is really starting to add up.
 I’d like to include a few more training theories before I’m ready to conclude this very long series, and I’d also like to take a look at which exercise can be declared the best upper and lower body exercise.
 Before I get too far ahead of myself there are a few exercises remaining that need to be looked at to see if one can be declared superior to the other and whether the inferior of the two is worth doing at all.
-Today I’d like to look at the posterior chain, and the exercises that can best build that chain.
-Of course I’m talking about deadlifts.
-In this case I’m talking about the Romanian vs stiff leg deadlift.
+Today I’d like to look at the posterior chain and the exercises that can best build that chain.
+Of course, I’m talking about deadlifts.
+In this case, I’m talking about the Romanian vs stiff leg deadlift.

 They’re pretty much the same thing, I’m sure some of you are saying.
 Kind of I guess.
-Much like the way that back squats and front squats are the same thing.
+Much like the way that back squats and front squats are the same things.
 By which of course I mean not at all, except in the basic mechanics of squatting up and down, and in this case both are deadlifts performed with locked knees.
 Make no mistake, these two lifts are very different from one another and I’ll get into the specifics shortly to help you determine which one is of greater value to your program and goals.

 As I mentioned, these two lifts are both great posterior chain builders and what’s more is that they do so in a functional manner.
 Bending at the waist to pick something up is as natural a human movement as squatting down to pick something up.
-When performing these two exercises you’ll learn that they will build a set of hamstrings more effectively than leg curls as these exercises recruit more fibers and put them under higher amounts of tension and one lift in particular uses the hamstrings in their primary role as hip extensors.
+When performing these two exercises you’ll learn that they will build a set of hamstrings more effectively than leg curls as these exercises recruit more fibers and put them under higher amounts of tension and one lift, in particular, uses the hamstrings in their primary role as hip extensors.
 (1)

 Beginning with the Romanian deadlift (RDL from here on in) I’d like to take a look at the mechanics of these two exercises because to the uninitiated they do look rather similar.
 Using a racked bar (unlike a traditional or sumo deadlift that begins ‘dead’ from the floor) an overhand or clean grip is used with a wide enough hand spacing to be just outside of your legs that are set at shoulder width apart.
 Your chest is held high and your shoulder blades remain retracted throughout the exercise while keeping your spines natural curve.